Support the Nonprofit Sector!

 Like thousands of other nonprofits in the arts, education, and human services, approximately 2,200 American orchestras are classified as 501(c )(3) tax-exempt organizations.
 This exemption and the incentive to give private donations are essential for orchestras and other charitable organizations to serve community needs.

-Congress is using the budget reconciliation process to extend many tax provisions from the 2017 Tax Cuts and Jobs Act (TCJA) that are set to expire at the end of 2025, bundling tax policies with budget priorities to pass one mammoth bill in the coming months.
-The U.S. House of Representatives has passed a comprehensive tax reform package, and the Senate released its own version of the bill on June 16.
+Congress used the budget reconciliation process to extend many tax provisions from the 2017 Tax Cuts and Jobs Act (TCJA) that were set to expire at the end of 2025, bundling tax policies with budget priorities to pass one mammoth bill in the coming months.
+The final package included several changes impacting charitable giving, including a permanent charitable deduction for non-itemizers, up to $1,000 for individuals and $2,000 for joint filers.

 Orchestras are calling on Congress to:

-1. Support new and expanded incentives for charitable giving: The number of taxpayers eligible to itemize returns fell dramatically with the near-doubling of the standard deduction in 2017.
+Support expanded incentives for charitable giving: The number of taxpayers eligible to itemize returns fell dramatically with the near-doubling of the standard deduction in 2017.
 A temporary charitable deduction for non-itemizers included in federal COVID-19 relief spurred increased giving by a broad base of taxpayers.
-The Charitable Act has broad bipartisan support and would provide a deduction of up to roughly $5,000 for individuals and $10,000 for joint filers that do not itemize their tax returns.
-The House included a version of the charitable act in its tax reform proposal, up to $150 for single filers, $300 for joint filers, during tax years 2025 through 2028 for gifts to a qualified charity and the Senate offers a permanent version, up to $1,000 for individuals and $2,000 for joint filers.
+The Charitable Act has broad bipartisan support and would provide a larger deduction of up to roughly $5,000 for individuals and $10,000 for joint filers that do not itemize their tax returns.
 See Talking Points from our partners in the Charitable Giving Coalition.

 Talking Points